DIVERSE

 The Routers – CJCA Winter Shower Of Stars – Jasper Place Sports Centre – Nov 14, 1963 – “Let’s Go”.
 Photo courtesy of Bill Borgwardt

-However, it’s main purpose was to provide a modern sports centre for Jasper Place and the greater Edmonton area.
-It featured an indoor swimming pool and arena.
-When built it was “the envy of all communities”.
-It also housed large sports event, such as wrestling matches.
+Another major purpose of the Centre was to provide a modern sports centre for Jasper Place and the greater Edmonton area; it housed large sports events, such as wrestling matches, and was “the envy of all communities”.

 newspaper clipping of large man in wrestling clothes and an advertisement of his match